akka/alpakka/docs/src/main/paradox/patterns.md

 # PassThrough

-Use PassThroughFlow when you have a message that should be used in a flow that trasform it but you want to maintain the original message for another following flow.
+Use PassThroughFlow when you have a message that should be used in a flow that transform it but you want to maintain the original message for another following flow.
 For example when consuming messages from Kafka (CommittableMessage), the message can be used inside a flow (transform it, save it inside a database, ...)